awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-version-migration.md

 ## Starting an Upgrade<a name="starting-upgrades"></a>

 The upgrade process is irreversible and can't be paused nor canceled\.
 During an upgrade, you can't make configuration changes to the domain\.
 Before starting an upgrade, double\-check that you want to proceed\.
 You can use these same steps to perform the pre\-upgrade check without actually starting an upgrade\.

+If the cluster has dedicated master nodes, upgrades complete without downtime\.
+Otherwise, the cluster might be unresponsive for several seconds post\-upgrade while it elects a master node\.

 **To upgrade a domain to a later version of Elasticsearch \(console\)**